Publication Ethics

 Plagiarism Policy

-• Redundant publications (or ‘salami’ publications): This means publishing many very similar articles based on the same experiment.
-Combining your results into one very robust article is more likely to be of interest to a selective journal.
+• Redundant publications (or ‘salami’ publications).
+Publishing numerous closely related articles stemming from the same experiment is discouraged.
 Editors are likely to reject a weak article that they suspect is a result of salami slicing.

-• Improper author contribution or attribution: All listed authors must have made a significant scientific contribution to the research in the article and approved all its claims.
-Don’t forget to list everyone who made a significant scientific contribution.
-Do not “gift” authorship to those who did not contribute to the article.
+• Improper author contribution or attribution.
+All listed authors must have made a significant scientific contribution to the research in the article and approved all its claims.
+It is essential to acknowledge all individuals who contributed significantly to the study and refrain from conferring authorship on those who did not actively participate in the research process.
+For transparency, we encourage corresponding authors to provide co-author contributions to the manuscript using the relevant CRediT

-• Self-plagiarism: Authors are also expected to refrain from self-plagiarism, which involves reusing substantial portions of their own previously published work without appropriate citation.
-If authors wish to reuse parts of their previous work, they must obtain permission from the copyright holder and provide proper attribution.
+• Substantial portions of self-plagiarism: Authors should avoid self-plagiarism, which involves recycling substantial portions of their previously published work without proper citation.
+If authors intend to reuse content from their earlier publications, they must obtain consent from the copyright holder and provide appropriate attribution.

-a) Minor Plagiarism (<10% ): Minor Plagiarism involves a small portion of copied content from another source without proper citation or attribution.
-This typically includes short phrases, sentences, or paragraphs and may involve poor paraphrasing or improper citation of sources.
-In cases of minor plagiarism, the author(s) will be contacted to provide proper citations and make the necessary corrections.
+• Minor Plagiarism: The author(s) will be contacted to provide proper citations and make the necessary corrections.
 The revised manuscript will undergo further evaluation.
+Minor Plagiarism involves the use of small portions of copied content from another source without proper citation or attribution.
+This typically includes short phrases, sentences, or paragraphs and may involve poor paraphrasing or inadequate citation of sources.

 It is important to note that all forms of plagiarism, regardless of the level, are considered unethical and unacceptable in academic and scientific publishing.
 Authors are expected to uphold the highest standards of academic integrity, provide proper attribution for all sources used, and ensure that their work is original and properly cited before submission for publication.